ReflectAI-Journal/ReflectAI/replit.md

 - Session timeout and secure cookie configuration

 ## Changelog
 - July 23, 2025.
+Complete Firebase removal and Appwrite environment setup:
+  - Completely removed all Firebase authentication, configuration files, and dependencies
+  - Deleted firebase.json, firestore.rules, firestore.indexes.json, build-firebase.sh, and functions directory
+  - Removed Firebase SDK package and all Firebase imports from the codebase
+  - Replaced Firebase authentication with simple localStorage-based authentication for demo purposes
+  - Updated Content Security Policy to remove Firebase domains and add Appwrite endpoints
+  - Added Appwrite environment variables (VITE_APPWRITE_PROJECT_ID, VITE_APPWRITE_ENDPOINT) to .env file
+  - Created new useAuth hook with simple email/password authentication using localStorage
+  - Updated all authentication components to use the new simplified authentication system
+  - Application now ready for Appwrite integration when needed
+- July 23, 2025.
 Completed full Google and Apple OAuth removal from ReflectAI:
   - Completely removed all Google and Apple OAuth integration from frontend and backend code
   - Cleaned up Auth.tsx and CreateAccount.tsx to show only email/password authentication forms